NiclasSandberg/NiclasSandberg/README.md

 - :telescope: I’m working as a Fullstack Software Developer for </Salt>.
 Building web applications in frontend(React) and backend(Java).

-- :seedling: Exploring Database for Statistics.
+- :seedling: Doing a typeScript deep dive.

 - :zap: In my free time, I like to hang out with friends, play the piano, climb and play video games.